mguery/docker/README.md

-# docker notes
+# Docker

 container mgmt software. more resources can be deployed = high availability, less $. pkg software so it can run on any hardware and works on anyones machine. secure. consistent (using templates).
 Can boot a difft OS, own process space, network interface, install pkgs.
-VM vs container - VM has a complete OS, container is lightweight and uses the host OS kernel
+VM vs container - VM has a complete OS, container is lightweight and uses the host OS kernel / "Automates the deployment of applications inside software containers, by providing an additional layer of abstraction and automation of operating-system-level virtualization"

 "Client-server architecture. client talks to the Docker daemon which does the heavy lifting of building, running, and distributing your Docker containers.
 The Docker client and daemon can run on the same system, or you can connect a Docker client to a remote Docker daemon.
 The Docker client and daemon communicate using a REST API, over UNIX sockets or a network interface.
 Another Docker client is Docker Compose, that lets you work with applications consisting of a set of containers." [docs](https://docs.docker.com/get-started/overview/)